Xilinx/Vitis-Tutorials/docs/Pathway3/ProfileAndTraceReports.md

 ### Build and Run Hardware Emulation

 With profiling and the timeline trace enabled in the `xrt.ini` file, performance data is gathered during emulation and saved to CSV files.
 However, it is also necessary to build the kernel using the `--profile_kernel` option during the hardware linking stage to allow performance information to be captured.
-For more information on `--profile_kernel`, refer to the *Vitis Environment Reference Materials*.
+For more information on `--profile_kernel`, refer to the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).
 The `--profile_kernel` option can also be added in the `design.cfg` file.
 Now your `design.cfg` file should look like:

 ```
 platform=xilinx_u200_xdma_201830_2